 Tony Soprano and Dr. Melfi part ways.
 Arguments are heating up with the New York famiglia over the HUD scam so Tony

 goes to Florida to enlist Lil Carmine’s help.
-T has a bad dream while in Miami.
+Tony has a bad dream while in Miami.

 EPISODE 50 - ORIGINALLY AIRED NOVEMBER 24, 2002 WRITTEN BY CHASE, GREEN, BURGESS AND DAVID FLEBOTTE ADDITIONAL STORY BY TERRY WINTER DIRECTED BY TIM VAN PATTEN